Yufan2023/Video_Recommender/README.md

 ## 4. How It Works
 1. Dataset: <br>
-The dataset should be placed in the data/ folder as netflix_titles.csv.
+The dataset should be placed as netflix_titles.csv.
 The dataset must include the following columns:

 - ```title```: The name of the Netflix title.
 - ```listed_in```: The genres/categories of the content.